Frequently Asked Questions

 What Mathematics course do I take?

 The first question is to determine the appropriate level of Mathematics course in which to register.
-The Department of Mathematics and Statistics has a placement exam that all students must take before they are allowed to register for Math 1451 – Calculus I. This is the first required math course in the civil and environmental engineering degree plans.
+The Department of Mathematics and Statistics has a placement exam that all students must take before they are allowed to register for Math 1451 – Calculus I. This is the first required math course in the Civil, Environmental, and Construction Engineering degree plans.
 This placement exam can be found on the Department of Mathematics and Statistics website at www.math.ttu.edu.
 There is a practice exam students are encouraged to take before sitting for the placement exam.
 All students are encouraged to take the math placement exam before orientation to provide them with a current assessment of their mathematics skills.

 What chemistry course do I take?